 How can you determine your ideal marketing spend?
-More importantly, how can you determine your ideal business spend to attract and retain as many customers as possible while remaining profitable?
+More importantly, how can you determine your ideal business spend to attract and retain the highest possible number of new customers while remaining profitable?

-In eCommerce, customer acquisition cost (CAC) and customer lifetime value (CLV) are the two most important metrics to answer these questions.
+For an eCommerce business, customer acquisition cost (CAC) and customer lifetime value (CLV) are the two most important metrics for answering these questions.
 One matters slightly more than the other (we’ll get to that below), but both play a major role in helping you analyze and improve the success of your business.

-In this guide, we’ll cover the basics of both CAC and CLV, and why they matter to online merchants.
+In this post, we’ll cover the basics of both CAC and CLV and why they matter to online merchants.
 We’ll elaborate on the relationship between the two metrics and explain how merchants can succeed in competitive markets by optimizing their CLV to CAC ratio.
 Let’s dig in.

 For online merchants, these costs can vary widely.
-CAC includes not only the price of related marketing campaigns but also storing and shipping the actual product, as well as the cost of any marketing or sales professionals who have worked to procure the customer.
+CAC includes not only the price of related marketing campaigns but also the storing and shipping of the actual product, as well as the costs of any marketing or sales professionals who have worked to procure the customer.

 In other words, this is a business-level metric.
 A lower customer acquisition cost naturally leads to greater profitability potential, making this an important KPI across the entire business.